vietthedev/huynhviet.com/data/blog/2015-11-08-the-beginning-of-a-journey.md

 private: false
 ---

-So I have survived the past 3 months taking various kinds of challenges from Harvey Nash Fresher Program to become a...
-Nasher (they use this word :p) - part of the Harvey Nash family.

-It all started with a phone call from...

 Wait!
 Let's get a while back to some time around June.
 Lemme see...
 Ah!
 It's June 4.
 That was when I started to look for a job.
 I created a résumé at VietnamWorks on that day.
 It took over a week until I received the first call